IN A RUSH? MY TOP CHOICE

 It is EPA WaterSense certified and comes equipped with Touch Clean technology, the parts coated with a substance that resists calcium and lime build up to prevent them from adhering to the surface.
 As a result, any build up can be easily wiped away with just a finger or cloth, no need for chemical cleaning products or the old stand-by (vinegar and baking soda).

-All in all this is a pretty darn good shower head for under $50, my only real complaints being it doesn’t have a high pressure setting and isn’t really anything to look at.
+All in all this is a pretty darn good product for under $50, my only real complaints being it doesn’t have a high pressure setting and isn’t really anything to look at.

 A good, relatively cheap high pressure option.

-While, in my opinion, a quite ugly showerhead, its performance is pretty great for what it will cost you.
+While, in my opinion, a quite ugly unit, its performance is pretty great for what it will cost you.

 It comes with 7 settings, though really 5: a full body option, an eco friendly full body option, a water saving trickle, a “power spray” option that delivers a slightly more focused jet, and a pulse massage; the last two simply combine the pulse massage with either the power spray or full body option.